-But if you wonder what the most profitable businesses for small business owners to start are, that’s often a separate category.
+But if you wonder what the most profitable and successful small business ideas for small business owners to start are, that’s often a separate category.
 Most of us don’t have access to venture capitalists or the ability to run a business for ten years before it starts making money.
-So I’m constraining the list to the most profitable small businesses.
+So, I’m constraining the list to the most profitable and best small businesses to start.

-We’ll identify what small businesses are most profitable, look at some of the most profitable businesses to start from home, and provide examples of successful business owners in those fields.
+We’ll identify what small businesses are most profitable, look at some of the most profitable small businesses to start from home, study the current small business landscape, and provide examples of successful business owners in those fields.

 Let’s get started!